Philips PerfectCare Elite Plus has done the impossible: it made me enjoy ironing

 It’s of course prohibitively expensive and exactly the sort of item you could build a side-hustle, second business around.
 The Philips PerfectCare Elite Plus is so quick and reliable, and so crease-inducing is that £520 (about $685 / AU$955) price tag.

-But if your all about a luxurious lifestyle and you’re too modest to get a butler to do the chores for you, this is one extravagance that will make your life for easier.
+But if your all about a luxurious lifestyle and you’re too modest to get a butler to do the chores for you, this is one extravagance that will make your life much easier.

 - Best smart home devices: from lighting to heating, speakers to plugs